MicrosoftDocs/power-automate-docs/articles/task-mining-tutorial.md

 ## View sample recordings

-1. Once you've successfully imported the .zip file, on the navigation pane to the left, select **Process advisor** > **All processes** below the process cards.
+1. Once you've successfully imported the .zip file, on the navigation pane to the left, select **Process mining** > **All processes** below the process cards.

 1. Select the **Invoice submission process**.

    > [!NOTE]
-   > If this is the first time you're accessing process advisor, make sure you've selected **Processes** at least once and waited until the **Getting things ready** loading spinner has disappeared before importing.
-If you try to import the RPAinaDayProcessAdvisor_1_0_0_7.zip solution without first initializing the **Processes** section of process advisor, you'll see only a couple of recordings in the imported solution.
+   > If this is the first time you're accessing the process mining capability, make sure you've selected **Processes** at least once and waited until the **Getting things ready** loading spinner has disappeared before importing.
+If you try to import the RPAinaDayProcessAdvisor_1_0_0_7.zip solution without first initializing the **Processes** section of the process mining capability, you see only a couple of recordings in the imported solution.
    >
    > You can see some of the existing recordings under **Recordings**.